Triangle Expressway: Triangle Parkway

-S. T. Wooten Corp. of Wilson, North Carolina built the 3.4 mi northern section, an extension of NC 147 called Triangle Parkway, at a cost of $137.5 million, including an electronic toll plaza on I-540.
-The new road opened for traffic on December 8, 2011 and extends from the previously existing section of NC 147 (Now I-885) south from I-40 to an 2.8 mi section of the Northern Wake Expressway.
-Completed in 2007, the existing section became part of the toll road August 2, 2012 (originally envisioned as part of I-540, because of rules against tolls on interstate highways, this section is now called NC 540.
+S. T. Wooten Corp. of Wilson, North Carolina built the 3.4 mi northern section, an extension of NC 147, called the Triangle Parkway, at a cost of $137.5 million, including an electronic toll plaza on I-540.
+The new road opened for traffic on December 8, 2011 and extends from the previously existing section of NC 147 (now I-885) south from I-40 to an 2.8 mi section of the Northern Wake Expressway.
+Completed in 2007, the existing section became part of the toll road on August 2, 2012.
+Originally envisioned as part of I-540, because of rules against tolls on Interstate Highways, this section is now called NC 540.
 When Research Triangle Park (RTP) was created in the late 1950s, a corridor of land was preserved to be available for the Triangle Parkway's eventual construction.
 Another $230 million was spent on 525 acre of additional right-of-way for the entire road.

 Actual tolling of the new section of road began January 3, 2012.